bogomirov/glx-dock-dust-theme/README.md

 - Git core client: http://git-scm.com/downloads

 Probably most of the items referenced above are already available through your *NIX OS distribution channels.
-The URLs are provided for your convenience, whether you choose to look for any newer versions.
+The URLs are provided for your convenience, whether you choose to look for any bleeding-edge versions.

 #Install

-Once the prerequisites above are met, in order to install the Dust Glx-Dock theme, execute the following statement in Terminal:
+Once the prerequisites above are met, in order to install the Dust theme for Glx-Dock, execute the following statement in Terminal:

 ```
 git clone https://github.com/bogomirov/glx-dock-bluebird-theme.git \